Why sign the Charter?

 The European Charter for Equality of Women and Men in Local Life is addressed to the local and regional governments of Europe, who are invited to sign it, to make a formal public commitment to the principle of equality of women and men, and to implement, within their territory, the commitments set out within the Charter.

 Equality of women and men constitutes a fundamental right for all, and an essential value for every democracy.
-In order to be achieved, this right needs not only to be legally recognized, but to be efficiently applied to all aspects of life: political, economic, social and cultural.
+In order to be achieved, this right needs not only to be legally recognised, but to be efficiently applied to all aspects of life: political, economic, social and cultural.

 How to sign the Charter?